HumanCompatibleAI/imitation/docs/algorithms/density.rst

 Density-based reward modeling
 =============================

-Density-based reward modeling is an inverse reinforcement learning (IRL) technique that eliminates the need for explicit rewards by assigning higher rewards to states or state-action pairs that occur more frequently in the expert's behavior.
+Density-based reward modeling is an inverse reinforcement learning (IRL) technique that assigns higher rewards to states or state-action pairs that occur more frequently in an expert's demonstrations.
-This variant leverages kernel density estimation to model the underlying distribution of expert demonstrations, enabling the generation of a reward model that captures the expert's preferences solely based on their observed behavior.
+This variant utilizes `kernel density estimation <https://en.wikipedia.org/wiki/Kernel_density_estimation>`_ to model the underlying distribution of expert demonstrations.
+It assigns rewards to states or state-action pairs based on their estimated log-likelihood under the distribution of expert demonstrations.

-The key intuition is that the expert prefers state-action pairs that occur more frequently, so a reward function based on density will incentivize the agent to take similar actions as the expert.
+The key intuition behind this method is to incentivize the agent to take actions that resemble the expert's actions in similar states.

-The pros of this method are that it is simple and model-free.
+While this approach is relatively simple, it does have several drawbacks:

-The cons are that it assumes the density is an indicator of reward, which may not always be true.
+- It assumes that the expert demonstrations are representative of the expert's behavior, which may not always be true.
-It also does not provide a interpretable reward function.
+- It does not provide an interpretable reward function.
-Also, the kernel density estimation is not suited for high-dimensional state-action spaces.
+- The kernel density estimation is not well-suited for high-dimensional state-action spaces.

 Example
 =======